Miles Fisher

-Early life
+Early life and education

 Fisher is the son of Richard W. Fisher, who was formerly the president of the Federal Reserve Bank of Dallas.
 His mother, Nancy, served on the national board of the American Film Institute (AFI).
 His maternal grandfather was Representative James Collins.
 He was raised in Dallas, Texas, where he attended the St. Mark's School of Texas.
 After his family moved to Washington, D.C., he attended the St. Albans School.

 Fisher graduated from Harvard University, where he was an English major.
 At Harvard, he was a member of the Porcellian Club, the Hasty Pudding Club and the a cappella singing group the Krokodiloes.
 Fisher served as the Krokodiloes tour manager, and planned events for the group in 24 countries.
 He was one of the two students chosen to deliver a Harvard Oration at the 2006 Harvard graduation ceremony.
 His undergraduate thesis, which won the LeBaron Russell Briggs prize at Harvard, was a "screenplay about a Harvard graduate who avoided the Vietnam draft by teaching in a military prep school".